Back to blog

 LM Studio

 Use a smaller model first, keep context conservative, and verify that GPU offload is not overcommitting your machine.
+On tighter Macs, turning off “keep model in memory” can matter more than chasing one more optimization checkbox.

 Ollama